-The Lassonde New Venture Development Center’s mission is to assist researchers, industry professionals, and entrepeneurs with new technologies and products to determine the commercialization potential of those ideas while providing students a unique educational experience in new business development.
-The New Venture Development Center is comprised of graduate students from engineering, science, business and other majors.
-The center is run by an accomplished local entrepreneur, with an advisory board made up of venture capitalists and inventor/entrepreneurs.
+The Lassonde New Venture Development Center’s mission is to assist researchers, industry professionals, and entrepreneurs with new technologies and products to determine the commercialization potential of those ideas while providing students with a unique educational experience in new business development.
+The New Venture Development Center is comprised of graduate students from varied majors.
+The center is run by an accomplished local entrepreneur, with an advisory board made up of venture capitalists and inventors/entrepreneurs.

 - Finding and evaluating market applications for the product(s)

 - Extensive research into the size, growth, and direction of potential markets